5argon/resource-script/README.md

 Alluding to JSON starting with `{ }` always, Resource Script also always start with "declaration" but is named.
 The parser can get both the name and comment metadata attached to this declaration as the first item in the AST.

 This make it possible to use it as a "file name" metadata that is built into the data.
 You can load a bunch of Resource Script without caring about file names, because they are embeded inside.

-## Conventions

--   Many TypeScript features will have no effect on the parser provided or even throws error, but there is no editor plugin or anything that treats them as an error.
-Please avoid doing that on your own.
--   Name the file extension as `.rs.ts` to make it clear that this is not actually a code, yet still receive syntax highlighting and other toolings from TypeScript.

 ## Parsing into an Abstract Syntax Tree (AST)